cntehang/public-dev-docs/frontend/angular-best-practices.md

 Simply, follow the following rules:

 - Use `constructor()` only for dependency injection.
+- Use `ngOnChanges()` to handle any data-bound property of a directive changes
+  - The first called is before `ngOninit`
 - Use `ngOninit()` to initialize data-bound properties or subscribe to third-party widget events.
 - Use `ngDestroy()` to clear resources such as unsubscribing from observables.